Adelaide Driving Self-Efficacy Scale (ADSES)

 Scoring:

-The ADSES is self-scored using a Likert scale from 0 (no confidence) to 10 (completely confident).
+You will find various options and scaling methods for the number of response choices (1-to-7, 1-to-9, 0-to-4).
+Odd-numbered scales usually have a middle value that is labelled Neutral or Undecided.
+Some tools used forced-choice Likert scaling with an even number of responses and no middle neutral or undecided choice. from 0 (no confidence) to 10 (completely confident).
 The score for each item can then be summed for a total possible score of 120, indicating the highest level of confidence.

 Time: